gdt050579/content_scan/README.md

 ```

 `max_depth` limits how deep the scanner is allowed to recurse into extracted children (default `8`, minimum `1`).
 The root is depth `1`; a child of a depth-`N` object is depth `N + 1`.
 Extraction stops when that next child would exceed `max_depth`, so `max_depth(8)` visits at most eight objects on any path.

+`max_change_type` limits how many times one object may [`ReprocessAsType`](#contentanalyzer) (default `2`, clamped to `1..=T::COUNT`).
+Each accepted change assigns the new type on the same tree node and re-runs analyzers; identifiers are not re-run.
+Over the cap, reprocessing stops and the object keeps its current type.

 The second argument to `scan` decides whether the configured `Filter` is applied to the root object itself.
 Pass `true` for a normal file — the scan then returns an empty `ScanResult` if the filter rejects it.
 Pass `false` when the root is a container that the filter was never written to accept, such as a folder being walked with a filter that only allows `png` files.
 Extracted children are always filtered regardless of this flag (unless their `Entry` opts out via `skip_from_filtering`).